 - The wizard invents a musical note that shatters wood.
 If they are a plausible vocalist, they can shatter a single board with their voice.
 With a specially designed dungchen they could probably bust down a door.

 - Hurray!
 The wizard discovers a questionable application of the third homeopathic principle.
 They can now dilute a 1d8+5 healing potion into two 1d6+1 healing potions.
-I assume your potions heal different amounts than that in my campaign, so you'll probably have to tweak the numbers.
-Remember that it's only kind of an innovation, so the gains should be marginal.
+I assume your potions heal different amounts than in my campaign, so tweak the numbers.
+Remember that it's only kind of an innovation.

 - The wizard discovers a better way to cast an existing spell.
-Arbitrarily choose a spell that you think i too high level for what it does, and tell the wizard they can memorize it as though it were a level lower.
+Arbitrarily choose a spell that you think is too high level for what it does and tell the wizard they can memorize it as though it were a level lower.
 For example, based on my reading the tiny hut spell (a 3rd-level spell) is much, much worse than rope trick (a 2nd-level spell).
 I might tell the wizard that they have discovered a way to cast tiny hut as a 1st-level spell.
 Seriously, what is up with that spell?

-- Birds are very receptive to sympathetic magic.
+- Birds are incredibly receptive to sympathetic magic.
 The wizard realizes that if they cast their spells just so, a number of game birds equal to the spell level expended will be summoned.